ViljamiRii/Kaulin/README.md

 ## Asennus
 Itselläni on käytössä MacOS, joten asennus muille käyttöjärjestelmille ei vielä ole tiedossa.
 Päivitän tiedot samantien asennukseen kunhan saan käsiini windows ja linux laitteen.
 > ## Installation
-> I'm using MacOS mysel so the installaton on other operating systems is still not clear to me.
+> I'm using MacOS mysel so the installation on other operating systems is still not clear to me.
 I will update the information as soon as I get my hands on a windows and a linux device.

 ### MacOS
 1. Lataa [uusin versio](https://github.com/ViljamiRii/Kaulin/releases/tag/Kaulin) ohjelmasta.